 With the Redbird MCX you’ll get a level of realism unavailable from any other simulator on the market.
-And the tools and technologies available at our Pilot Proficiency Center enhance the basic capabilities of the MCX.
+And the supporting tools and technologies available at our Pilot Proficiency Center only enhance the basic capabilities of the MCX.

 Our Redbird MCX is a motion-based AATD simulator, featuring dual yoke, dual rudder training configured for Crew Resource Management and two pilot cockpit training.